kevinjiang019/kevinjiang019/README.md

 I'm a student at Columbia University, studying Finance and CS with experience working in non-profits, NGOs, research, and startups.
 Incoming Developer Intern @ [Coursicle](https://www.coursicle.com/).
-My current research interests are risk modeling and algorithimic trading!
+My current research interests are risk modeling and algo trading!
 On campus, I'm involved with the Columbia Daily Spectator or Columbia Quant Group, because I love making money, data projects, and poker.
 This GitHub is an ongoing work in progress!
 Thank you for visiting!